-- The Don’t Just “Sign”… Communicate!
+The Don’t Just “Sign”… Communicate!
 Student Guides – Readings are assigned from these books throughout the Start ASL curriculum for further learning and more in-depth studies.
 We highly recommend these books for every ASL student.
 These guides not only cover all of the essential information about ASL and Deaf Culture you will need for your ASL journey, but the ASL grammar book is the only book for students completely dedicated to ASL grammar.
 You will be able to learn how to successfully and accurately sign in ASL right from the beginning–something most ASL students don’t get to do!

-- ASL 1, 2, & 3 – Paid Online Version (Optional) – We also offer the complete Start ASL Online Course – a premium version of these online classes.
-With the paid versions, you get access to all the Start ASL vocabulary videos for ASL 2 and 3 as well as all of the lessons and activities in a more organized and easy-to-follow format, with no advertisements, the ability to watch the videos in slower motion, a forum and live chatroom, the option to submit assignments for viewing and commenting by other students, and a completion certificate.
+> - ASL 1, 2, & 3 – Paid Online Version (Optional) – We also offer the complete Start ASL Online Course – a premium version of these online classes.
+With the paid versions, you get access to all the Start ASL vocabulary videos for ASL 2 and 3 as well as all of the lessons and activities in a more organized and easy-to-follow format, with no advertisements, the ability to watch the videos in slower motion, an exclusive group and forum, the option to submit assignments for viewing and commenting by other students, and a completion certificate.
 We highly recommend this option for serious students who want to form a community of active learners and learn ASL together.